akydd/sample_app/README.markdown

 # Ruby on Rails Tutorial: sample application

-This ia the sample application for
+This is the sample application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).